 |Very Good (740-799)||$910||$4,045|

-If you are dealing with an at-fault accident, speeding ticket, reckless driving citation, or DUI on your driving résumé, USAA could be a better choice than Infinity.
-Every insurance company enacts rate penalties differently, so don't be afraid to shop around to understand which insurance company suits you.
+If you are saddled with an at-fault crash, speeding ticket, reckless driving violation, or DUI in your recent history, USAA could be a better choice than Infinity.
+Every insurer will handle driving offenses differently, so it's worth comparing quotes to figure out which insurer suits you.

 |At-fault accident (damage < $1,000)||$1,304||$5,774|